 In 2016, the TrISMA project classified approximately 530,000 Twitter accounts as being Australian and began collecting tweets from those accounts.
 The TrISMA project concluded and tweets ceased being collected in May 2017.
 This collection is known as the ‘2016’ collection.

-In early 2018, the Digital Observatory was established and continued collecting tweets from the same accounts from approximately March 2018 to December 2018 using a streaming API.
+In early 2018, the Digital Observatory was established and continued collecting tweets from the same accounts from approximately March 2018 to December 2018 using Twitter’s streaming API.
 This collection is known as the ‘2018’ collection.

 The following reference outlines how the Australian Twittersphere was originally established (pre-Digital Observatory):